RandomStudio/random-studio/src/pages/projects/an-archival-experience-celebrating-c-p-companys-50th-anniversary.md

     zIndex: 0
     image: /img/photo10.jpg
     width: 45
+  - caption: |-
-  - caption: Due to its modular design, the exhibition format is reusable, premiering at Pitti Uomo in June 2021 as a smaller installation, with plans to travel to more locations in the future.
+      <div class="content-section-padding">Due to its modular design, the exhibition format is reusable, premiering at Pitti Uomo in June 2021 as a smaller installation, with plans to travel to more locations in the future.</div>
   - video:
     autoplay: false
     hasControls: false